wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     ...
     ```

-11. Add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file.
+11. Add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file:

     ``` toml tab="Format"
     [authentication.endpoints]